Where to stay outside of Yosemite National Park.

 Lodging in Lee Vining is both affordable and diverse, including cozy family-owned motels, rustic lakeside resorts, and charming cottages.

-Murphey’s Motel ($$) – Murphey’s Motel, located 13 miles from Yosemite’s Tioga Pass Entrance, offers comfortable, air-conditioned rooms with private bathrooms, free WiFi, and all the essentials like a tea and coffee maker, refrigerator, TV, and wardrobe.
-Guests can unwind on the sun terrace, enjoy live music, and take advantage of free private parking.
+Rooms are clean and air-conditioned, with private bathrooms, free WiFi, a TV, refrigerator, wardrobe, and tea and coffee makers.
+Outside, guests can relax on the sun terrace, enjoy occasional live music, and take advantage of free private parking.

 June Lake